 The northern Gulf of Mexico hypoxic zone, adjacent to and influenced by the Mississippi and Atchafalaya Rivers, is the second largest zone of human-caused, oxygen-depleted waters in the world's coastal ocean (Fig. 2).
-River and landscape alterations over two centuries have significantly lessened the buffering capacity of the watershed (Turner and Rabalais, 2003), but anthropogenic additions of nutrients resulted in eutrophication and the development of hypoxia in the last half of the 20th century (Rabalais et al., 2007)
+River and landscape alterations over two centuries have significantly lessened the buffering capacity of the watershed (Turner and Rabalais, 2003), but anthropogenic additions of nutrients resulted in eutrophication and the development of hypoxia in the last half of the 20th century (Rabalais et al., 2007 a, b).

-a,b).

 Seasonal hypoxia - spring through early fall - is the result of persistent stratification coupled with the high organic production in overlying surface waters that is fueled by river-derived nutrients (Rabalais et al., 2007a).
 There is a persistent haline stratification due to the high discharge of the Mississippi River, which, coupled with thermal warming in the spring and summer, intensifies the density differences.
-The mid-summer extent of bottom-water hypoxia (<2 mg L-1; 1.4 ml L-1) has averaged 13 500 km since 1985, and reached its maximal size of 22 000 km in 2002.
+The mid-summer extent of bottom-water hypoxia ($<2 \text{ mg L}^{-1}$; 1.4 ml L^{-1}) has averaged 13 500 km2 since 1985, and reached its maximal size of 22 000 km2 in 2002.
 Hypoxic waters are most prevalent at depths between 5 and 45 m.

-The responses of the fauna vary, depending on the concentration of dissolved oxygen, but there is a fairly consistent pattern of progressive stress and mortality as the oxygen concentration decreases from 2 to 3 mg L-1 (1.4 to 2.1 ml L-1) to anoxia (0 mg L-1) (Fig. 3).
-Elasmobranchs (rays and sharks) typically leave the area when oxygen concentrations fall below 3 mg L-1.
-Other demersal fishes migrate away from the area when oxygen concentrations fall below 2 mg L-1, although drum, red fish and snapper are occasionally seen by divers when the oxygen concentrations are near 1.5 mg L-1 (1 ml L-1) and the layer of hypoxic water is not thick (N. Rabalais, personal observation).
+The responses of the fauna vary, depending on the concentration of dissolved oxygen, but there is a fairly consistent pattern of progressive stress and mortality as the oxygen concentration decreases from 2 to 3 mg L^{-1} (1.4 to 2.1 ml L-1) to anoxia (0 mg L-1) (Fig. 3).
+Elasmobranchs (rays and sharks) typically leave the area when oxygen concentrations fall below 3 mg L^{-1} .
+Other demersal fishes migrate away from the area when oxygen concentrations fall below 2 mg L^{-1} , although drum, red fish and snapper are occasionally seen by divers when the oxygen concentrations are near 1.5 mg L^{-1} (1 ml L-1) and the layer of hypoxic water is not thick (N. Rabalais, personal observation).
 Demersal fishes and crustaceans can die en masse when hypoxic water masses trap them near shore and there is no escape.
-Demersal invertebrates are seldom caught in bottom trawls when the oxygen levels fall below 2 mg L-1 (1.4 ml L-1) (Pavela et al., 1983; Renaud, 1986), but are routinely seen in remotely-operated vehicle (ROV)

-BGD 6, 3563-3654, 2009 Effects of hypoxia on coastal benthos L. A. Levin et al. Title Page Abstract Introduction References Conclusions Figures Tables Back Close Full Screen / Esc Printer-friendly Version Interactive Discussion tapes at oxygen concentrations below that level (Rabalais et al., 2001a).
-Some penaeid shrimp and stomatopods were observed in ROV tapes at oxygen levels as low as 1.7 to $1.8 \text{ mg L}^{-1}$ ( $1.2-1.3 \text{ ml L}^{-1}$ ) but never below $1.5 \text{ mg L}^{-1}$ ( $1 \text{ ml L}^{-1}$ ).
-Stomatopod presence in hypoxic waters as low as $1.5 \text{ mg L}^{-1}$ is consistent with the results of Pihl et al. (1991) who indicated that Squilla empusa first adapted physiologically to hy-

-Pihl et al. (1991) who indicated that Squilla empusa first adapted physiologically to hypoxia and then migrated as hypoxia became more severe, a trend consistent with its more stationary and territorial behavior.
+Demersal invertebrates are seldom caught in bottom trawls when the oxygen levels fall below 2 mg L^{-1} (1.4 ml L-1) (Pavela et al., 1983; Renaud, 1986), but are routinely seen in remotely-operated vehicle (ROV) tapes at oxygen concentrations below that level (Rabalais et al., 2001a).
+Some penaeid shrimp and stomatopods were observed at oxygen levels as low as 1.7 to 1.8 mg L^{-1} (1.2-1.3 ml L-1) but never below $1.5 \text{ mg } \text{L}^{-1}$ (1 ml L-1).
+Stomatopod presence in hypoxic waters as low as 1.5 mg L^{-1} is consistent with the results of Pihl et al. (1991) who indicated that Squilla empusa first adapted physiologically to hypoxia and then migrated as hypoxia became more severe, a trend consistent with its more stationary and territorial behavior.